marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

     @@@DDBD>=AFCF+<CAFHDECII:DGGGHGIGGIIIEHGIIIGIIDHII#

-Known cellular barcodes used in the library preparation method should be known, and unknown barcodes would be dropped, however, allowing for an acceptable number of mismatches to the known cellular barcodes.
+Known cellular barcodes used in the library preparation method should be known, and unknown barcodes would be dropped, while allowing for an acceptable number of mismatches to the known cellular barcodes.

 ## 2. Demultiplexing sample reads